TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

 Considering the aromatic plane, the quadrupole are is conventionally identified bewteen $0˚ \leq \theta \leq 35.0˚$, while the $\pi$ are is identified between $60.0˚ \leq \theta ' \leq 90.0˚$.

+> [!NOTE]
+> An electrostatically driven interaction appears when the distance betwen the COM of the aromatic ring and a target (atom, or other COM of aromatic ring) is $d \leq 4.5$ Å.

 ## B. Relation between residue interaction types

+Non-binding interactions are not to be considered independently, or in isolation from others.
+In fact, many types of interaction share identical physico-chemical properties.
+Likewise, their subtypes may share similar geometric organization.

 <img src="pictures/interaction_diagram.png" width="650">

 *A hight quality version of this diagram can be fond in [PDF format](pictures/interaction_diagram.pdf), but it is not formated as A4 paper.*

 In this diagram and in the nomenclature used hereafter, the term *intermediate* designates an interaction between two residues whose subtype is not properly identified.

 - This may be due to rigid selection parameters.
 For example, if the limiting angle is 60.0˚ and the angle between the residues is 60.1°.
 - It's also possible that this is due to the structure not being fully relaxed, as can happen with crystal structures.
 - Finally, it may be due to the flexibility of the structure within which residues may have a slight mobility due to transient interaction between two subtypes.